-Let’s take a look at why you need both for the best diet results.
+Let’s take a look at why you need both cardio and resistance training for the best diet results.

 For those who continue ranting about how cardio is the best way to lose weight, here’s a news flash:

 Why Cardio is not the best way to lose weight?

 Cardio is not a way to lose weight at all — it’s just a really great tool to use for shedding fat and toning your body.
 BUT there are several other tools that are just as important.

 The first thing that most people think about when they decide to embark on a weight loss quest is the treadmill.
 They conjure up images of themselves panting and gasping as they pound the track or treadmill for hours every day… and guess what they do?

 They subject themselves to this insane routine of running like a hamster on a wheel that wears them down and bores them to tears.